Amor Domina Vincit

 Come hell or high water, Ikari Gendo must die.
 He didn't even refer to him as "father" anymore.
 In his mind, he stopped being his father a very long time ago.
 Now he was simply another evil man who needed to be removed for the good of the world.

 Arael's gaze turned towards the fountain area of the sanctuary.
 Sitting on the lip of the fountain staring into the pure water was Ayanami Rei.
-One hand lazily swished though the cool water.
-She was quite obviously lost in her thoughts.
+One hand lazily swished through the cool water, and she was quite obviously lost in her thoughts.

 Rei had now been without the medicine that was supposed to keep her alive for five days.
 She now knew with absolute certainty that the reason she was taking the pills was utter bullshit.
 Ever since she missed a dose, she started to notice things she never did before.
 Her vision seemed more vibrant, her sense of touch far more sensitive, and her emotions were starting to rise to the surface like oil in water.
 The feel of the water was even more exquisite then her best days in the NERV swimming pool, and this was just her hand.
 She determined that she would soon disrobe and wade into the water to feel it over every inch of her body, because to her, it would now feel as if it were the first time.